-• Project completes ongoing phases of current projects that are yet to be completed.
+Project completes ongoing phases of current projects that are yet to be completed.

-Although there are a myriad of large-scale projects that could be addressed, the Fruita Parks and Recreation Steering Committee has expressed a need and desire to see that a few select projects be addressed first.
-The greatest of these is...

-Another large-scale project that was identified as important to the community is
+Although there are myriad large-scale projects that could be addressed, the POST Steering Committee has expressed a need and desire to see that a few select projects be addressed first.
+The greatest of these is completion of the Colorado Riverfront Trail, and completion of other key trail segments, such as along Little Salt Wash and Ranchman's Ditch.
+Completion of already existing park projects was also identified as a high priority for the community.
+These include completing the phasing of Little Salt Wash Park and completing the improvements that have begun at Heritage Park.
+Another large-scale project that was identified as important to the community is development of Kingsview Open Space with amenities such as a bicycle challenge course and an 18-hole disc golf course.

 In the near term, it is recommended that the city select a few small projects that can be easily implemented across the community, while funding the planning and design of larger-scale projects.
 Smaller projects may include upgrades to playground equipment, shelter additions, and signage replacements.

 While progress is being made on smaller projects, site master planning can begin on select larger projects, which will require a greater investment of capital and take a longer, often multi-year timeframe to accomplish.
-This long-range planning may also involve establishing a perpetual fund or "land bank" to strategically acquire parcels for projects that may become available in the future.